 This clinic is ideal for women who love to ski, are curious about venturing into the backcountry and want to get a feel for it in a supportive, fun environment.
-The Mountain Belle is a comfortable backcountry ski hut with great lighting and views, a wood burning stove, BBQ grill on the deck and all the essentials to kick back after a day out in the mountains.
+The St. Paul Lodge is a comfortable backcountry ski hut with great lighting and views, a wood burning stove, BBQ grill on the deck and all the essentials to kick back after a day out in the mountains.
 Your guides will prepare breakfasts and dinners giving you ample time to chill and enjoy each other’s company.
 Access to the hut is a moderate mile of skinning up a snow covered jeep road with breathtaking views.
 We use a snowmobile to tote in and out all the food, supplies and overnight equipment so your packs won’t be a burden.

 The terrain we use is moderate but fun and includes both alpine slopes above treeline with open glades and moderate tree skiing below.
 There are no requirements for previous avalanche education for this clinic simply because we’ll avoid avalanche prone slopes.
 However, this area is one of the best classrooms anywhere to learn about avalanche safety with some of the most impressive avalanche paths in the country will be visible in the distance.
 For women interested in taking a Level 1 avalanche course this clinic is the the perfect warm-up.
 We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how perform daily transceiver checks and carry out a basic companion rescue.